 Length: 512 metres

 Transport: Bus H16, V25, V27, V31; Metro L4 (Selva de Mar)

 Services: Parking, accessible bathrooms and showers, lifeguard, police station, information point, Barcelona WiFi, volleyball court, basketball court, playground, workout area, ping pong tables, skate park, lockers, beach library, beverage vendors, and beach umbrella and lounge chair rental.
 Nudist area.

 The name Mar Bella is a reference to the area that La Barceloneta is built on.
-A 'marbella', written as one word, is the name given to land reclaimed from the sea, such as the terrain providing the basis for the seaside neighbourhood.
+A ‘marbella’, written as one word, is the name given to land reclaimed from the sea, such as the terrain providing the basis for this seaside neighbourhood.
 The name, split in two, was given to these two beaches.
-Nova Mar Bella is a favourite among women (60 percent of beachgoers) and young people.
-It's the perfect beach if you or anyone in your group is disabled, because the walkways cross the sand all the way to the sea, plus volunteers are on hand to lend assistance, and there's even a lift if needed.
-Keep in mind, however, that the service must be requested in advance at the information centre located on the beach, and the disabled person must be accompanied by someone over the age of 18.
+Nova Mar Bella is a favourite among women (60 percent of beach-goers) and young people.
+It’s the perfect beach if you or anyone in your group is disabled, because the walkways cross the sand all the way to the sea, plus volunteers are on hand to lend assistance, and there’s even a lift if needed.
+Keep in mind, however, that the service must be requested in advance at the information centre on the beach, and the disabled person must be accompanied by someone over the age of 18.

 Length: 420 metres

 Transport: Bus V27, V29, V31 & H16; Metro L4 (Selva de Mar & El Maresme|Fòrum)